brianjiang2200/brianjiang2200.github.io/README.md

 A Browser-Based Chess Graphical Analysis Board written in Processing/ProccesingJS with additional features implemented with the help of JS and its libraries.

 Features:
-A full Analysis Board implemented with all of the Rules of Chess.
+  -A full Analysis Board implemented with all of the Rules of Chess.
   -Positions are Drawn if Insufficient Material
   -Threefold Repetition and 50 move Rule are Ignored
   -Full Algebraic Notation